-Assistance may be provided where a Court has made an order pursuant to s8A of the Evidence (i) (Children and Special Witnesses) Act.
+Assistance may be provided where a Court has made an order pursuant to s8A of the Evidence (Children and Special Witnesses) Act.

-(f) Intermediaries
+Intermediaries (f)

-Assistance may be provided where a witness may be prescribed witness for the purposes of the 'Intermediaries Scheme' under the Evidence (Children and Special Witnesses) Act.
+Assistance may be provided where a witness may be prescribed witness for the purposes of the

+Tasmania Legal Aid Page 43 of 69 pages 'Intermediaries Scheme' under the Evidence (Children and Special Witnesses) Act.